AXINITE

 Rarity : Uncommon

-Formerly considered as a mineral in its own right, axinite is today a group made up of several mineral species: axinite-(Fe) (iron), axinite-(Mn) (manganiferous), axinite-(Mg) (magnesian) and tinzenite (iron and manganese).
+Formerly considered as a mineral in its own right, axinite is today a group made up of several mineral species : axinite-(Fe) (iron), axinite-(Mn) (manganiferous), axinite-(Mg) (magnesian) and tinzenite (iron and manganese).
 It owes its name to the Greek axin (ax) by allusion to the sharp aspect in the shape of ax of its crystals.
-It is a group of minerals of contact metamorphism, notably skarns, alpine fissures and some stanniferous hydrothermal veins (tin).
+It is a group of minerals of contact metamorphism, notably skarns, alpine clefts and some stanniferous hydrothermal veins (tin).
 Its genesis seems dependent on the action of pneumatolytic fluids from hyperacid magmatic rocks.
 The axinite is generally well crystallized in very flat parallelepipeds with sharp edges with certain striated faces, sometimes in strips with rounded contours : it is also grainy or massive.
 Bright, axinite is orange to violet sometimes yellow, more or less greenish.
-Its most beautiful crystals come from the Alpine fissures of the Alps.
+Its most beautiful crystals come from the Alpine clefts of the Alps.
 It is a mineral occasionally used as a gemstone.

 Axinite-(Mn) from Dalnegorsk, Russia